Red Sea Liveaboard Diving

 Emperor Asmaa Liveaboard in Egypt is the smallest and most budget-friendly of the Red Sea Emperor fleet.
 Completely refitted in 2015, she offers the same great service divers have come to expect from an Emperor liveaboard, but at a lower price.
 She is 30 metres long and accommodates 20 divers in air-conditioned, en-suite twin cabins.
 There is a spacious indoor saloon and a shaded lounge area on the main deck to relax in, or a sundeck with comfortable mattresses on the top deck.Book Now

-Miss Nouran Liveaboard in Egypt is a luxury liveaboard touring the Red Sea with several different itineraries.
-At 30 metres in length, guests can expect plenty of space on board.
+Grand Sea Serpent Liveaboard in Egypt is a luxury liveaboard touring the Red Sea with several different itineraries.
+At 41 metres in length, guests can expect plenty of space on board.
 While built for speed, she is also very stable, making for smooth cruising in all conditions.
-Up to 20 guests can be comfortably accommodated in either twin or bunk bed cabins.
-All cabins are air-conditioned with en-suite bathrooms, towels and bathrobes.
-There is a spacious dive deck and Nitrox is available on board.Book Now
+Up to 24 guests can be comfortably accommodated in either standard twin cabins or suites.
+All cabins are air-conditioned with en-suite bathrooms and have a mini fridge.
+Nitrox and technical gas blends are available on board.Book Now

 The choice of different itineraries and types of diving in the Red Sea is huge.
 Tec divers can also be accommodated on some of the liveaboard cruises.